azurejelly/azuvotifier/README.md

 - [Setup Guide](https://github.com/NuVotifier/NuVotifier/wiki/Setup-Guide)
 - [Troubleshooting Guide](https://github.com/NuVotifier/NuVotifier/wiki/Troubleshooting-Guide)
 - [Developer Information](https://github.com/NuVotifier/NuVotifier/wiki/Developer-Documentation)

+## Supported platforms
+AzuVotifier is currently supported on the following platforms:
+- CraftBukkit, Spigot, Paper, Pufferfish or Purpur (1.8.8+)
+  - Older versions might work but no support will be provided
+  - Any fork without significant breaking changes should also work
+- Sponge 11 (1.20+)
+- BungeeCord/Waterfall
+- Velocity

+It can also run as a standalone application.

 ## Running
 You can get the latest release directly from [GitHub](https://github.com/azurejelly/azuvotifier/releases) or [Modrinth](https://modrinth.com/plugin/azuvotifier).